Mary Berry: Career

 In her own kitchen, she uses a KitchenAid mixer which she describes as being the one gadget she could not live without.
 She has always had an AGA cooker, and used to run cooking courses for AGA users.
-She describes Raymond Blanc's restaurant Le Manoir aux Quat' Saisons as one of her favourites as well as the Old Queen's Head, local to where she lives in Penn, High Wycombe.
+She describes Raymond Blanc's restaurant Le Manoir aux Quat' Saisons as one of her favourites, as well as the Old Queen's Head, local to where she lived in Penn, High Wycombe.

-In February 2015 Berry featured in a programme in aid of the Third World charity Comic Relief.
-In May 2015 she began presenting a new BBC Two series called Mary Berry's Absolute Favourites.
-In November 2015 she was the subject a two-part biographical documentary entitled The Mary Berry Story.
+In February 2015, Berry featured in a programme in aid of the Third World charity Comic Relief.
+In May 2015, she began presenting a new BBC Two series called Mary Berry's Absolute Favourites.
+In November 2015, she was the subject of a two-part biographical documentary entitled The Mary Berry Story.
 Starting on 30 November 2015, she was one of the two judges for a four-week American edition of the popular baking competition The Great Holiday Baking Show on ABC, which followed a similar format to the British competition.

-Berry became President of the National Garden Scheme in 2016 having opened her garden for charity for over 20 years.
+Berry became President of the National Garden Scheme in 2016; for over 20 years, she had opened her garden for charity.

 In November 2016, it was announced that Berry would present a new six-part series, Mary Berry Everyday in which she would share her cooking tips, family favourites and special occasion recipes.
 The show aired on BBC Two.

 In April 2017, Berry launched a series of cakes that could be bought from supermarkets.
 The cakes contain emulsifiers and preservatives that Berry has previously described as "unwanted extras".

-From 22 November 2017 to 13 December 2017, Berry presented a 4-part series called Mary Berry's Country House Secrets on BBC One.
+From 22 November 2017 to 13 December 2017, Berry presented a four-part series called Mary Berry's Country House Secrets on BBC One.
 In this series, she ventured to four of the UK's stately homes and explored each through the prism of food and history.
 The locations were Highclere Castle, Scone Palace, Powderham Castle and Goodwood House.

 In 2018, Berry was a judge on Britain's Best Home Cook alongside chef Dan Doherty and Chris Bavin.

-Berry's new six-part television cookery series called Mary Berry's Simple Comforts premiered on BBC2, 9 September 2020.
+Berry's new six-part television cookery series called Mary Berry's Simple Comforts premiered on BBC Two, 9 September 2020.